-Knowing how to make buttermilk at home has saved me so many times.
+Knowing how to make this buttermilk recipe at home has saved me so many times.
 I constantly forget to buy it at the store leaving me with two options when I’m baking: make my own or run to the store.

-Making your own buttermilk is probably the EASIEST kitchen hack you’ll ever learn!
+This is probably the EASIEST kitchen hack you’ll ever learn!

 What is buttermilk?